reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 Implementing caching may result in a fluid user experience and a robust system.

-We can either implement caching by ourselves in our application by using a `Map` based data structure or use a full-blown caching solutions such as Redis or ElastiCache.
+We can either implement caching by ourselves in our application by using a `Map` based data structure, or we can use a full-blown caching solutions such as Redis or ElastiCache.

 ## What is ElastiCache?

 ElastiCache is a fully managed in-memory caching service in AWS Cloud.
-It currently supports two caching engines :[Memcached](https://memcached.org/) and [Redis](https://redis.io/).
+It currently supports two caching engines : [Memcached](https://memcached.org/) and [Redis](https://redis.io/).

 ## ElastiCache for Redis